- Network name

 From a user perspective, the main element of the Polygon project is likely to be the Polygon Proof of Stake (PoS) network.
 This is a sidechain: its own network, distinct from Ethereum mainnet, although accessible via bridges (see Using bridges below).

 Polygon is an EVM-compatible network, which means you can use your MetaMask wallet to access dapps on Polygon.
-You will have the same address, and simply need to make sure you have Polygon added as a network in MetaMask, and switch between Ethereum and Polygon as appropriate.
+You will have the same address.
+You just need to make sure you have Polygon added as a network in MetaMask, and switch between Ethereum and Polygon as appropriate.

-The most important thing to bear in mind when using Polygon is the form taken by its native token, MATIC.
+The most important thing to remember when using Polygon is the form taken by its native token, MATIC.

-MATIC is commonly bought/traded on both centralized and decentralized exchanges as an ERC-20 token, i.e. a token usable on Ethereum.
-If you want to use these ERC-20 tokens on Polygon itself, you will need to use a bridge to swap your ERC-20 MATIC 1:1 for Polygon network MATIC (see below).
+MATIC is commonly bought/traded on centralized and decentralized exchanges as an ERC-20 token, i.e., a token usable on Ethereum.
+If you want to use these ERC-20 tokens on Polygon itself, you must use a bridge to swap your ERC-20 MATIC 1:1 for Polygon network MATIC (see below).

 For example, when you buy on a centralized exchange (e.g. Binance, Coinbase, Kraken), your ERC-20 MATIC will go straight into your exchange wallet.
-Do not send this straight to the wallet you intend to use on Polygon -- you may lose the tokens.
-This is the because the exchange's wallet is unlikely to support Polygon.
+Do not send this straight to the wallet you intend to use on Polygon — you may lose the tokens.
+The exchange's wallet is unlikely to support Polygon, and will likely use Ethereum instead (with the ERC-20 MATIC token).
 Theoretically, these funds could be retrieved by importing that wallet's private key into another wallet, such as MetaMask.
 However, as wallets generated by centralized exchanges are typically custodial, you would need to be able to obtain the wallet's private key through customer support routes -- which might not be possible.